crdx/mission/README.md

 Path to the `pass` binary.

 This does not _have_ to be [pass][pass], but it should be a binary with an API compatible with your tasks.
-For built in tasks there is a `GetPassValue` helper available that will run it with a single argument, and for external tasks it's passed as an environment variable so it depends entirely on how your tasks invoke it.
+For built in tasks there is a `GetPassValue` helper available that will run it with a single argument, and for exec tasks it's passed as an environment variable so it depends entirely on how your tasks invoke it.

 ### storage